jzuras/Sbt-Cosmos-MVC/README.md

-# SoftballTech-Cosmos-EF (Razor)
+# SoftballTech-Cosmos (MVC version)

 This is a learning project for myself, and it is not expected to be useful to the world at large.
-However, my LI post discusses some speed bumps that I encountered that might be interesting for others just learning about Cosmos.
+However, my LI post discusses some speed bumps that I encountered that might be interesting for others just learning about Cosmos or MVC.

 For this project, I modified my previous Cosmos EF Core project to move from Razor Pages to MVC.
 (Please see the ReadMe in the original repo for more info about the website itself.)